Educational technology: Assessment

 There are two distinct issues of assessment: the assessment of educational technology and assessment with technology.

 Assessments of educational technology have included the Follow Through project.

 Educational assessment with technology may be either formative assessment or summative assessment.
 Instructors use both types of assessments to understand student progress and learning in the classroom.
 Technology has helped teachers create better assessments to help understand where students who are having trouble with the material are having issues.

 Formative assessment is more difficult, as the perfect form is ongoing and allows the students to show their learning in different ways depending on their learning styles.
-Technology has helped some teachers make their formative assessments better, particularly through the use of classroom response systems (CRS).
+Technology has helped some teachers make their formative assessments better, particularly through the use of a classroom response system (CRS).
 A CRS is a tool in which the students each have a handheld device that partners up with the teacher's computer.
 The instructor then asks multiple choice or true or false questions and the students answer on their devices.
 Depending on the software used, the answers may then be shown on a graph so students and the teacher can see the percentage of students who gave each answer and the teacher can focus on what went wrong.

+Classroom response systems have a history going back to the late 1960s and early 1970s, when analogue electronics were used in their implementations.
+There were a few commercial products available, but they were costly and some universities preferred to build their own.
+The first such system appears to have been put into place at Stanford University, but it suffered from difficulties in use.
+Another early system was one designed and built by Raphael M. Littauer, a professor of physics at Cornell University, and used for large lecture courses.
+It was more successful than most of the other early systems, in part because the designer of the system was also the instructor using it.
+A subsequent classroom response technologies involved H-ITT with infrared devices.